kubernetes/kubernetes/docs/getting-started-guides/centos/centos_manual_config.md

 # journal message level, 0 is debug
 KUBE_LOG_LEVEL="--v=0"

-# Should this cluster be allowed to run privleged docker containers
+# Should this cluster be allowed to run privileged docker containers
 KUBE_ALLOW_PRIV="--allow_privileged=false"
 ```